parthpatel2997/Javascript_Quiz/README.md

 # Javascript_Quiz

-A simple Quiz build using HTML, CSS and Javascript.
+A simple quiz template written in js/jquery and is responsively designed.